Founder, Learning Designer, Facilitator

 From helping students master their communication skills in China to supporting executives to thrive in the digital revolution, I’m passionate about giving people the mindset and tools to solve their challenges.
 I bring questions instead of answers to push people to work and live differently - or as we say in improv, to follow their fears.

 About 10 years ago I was personally stuck.
-In order to rediscover myself I dove into new things that scared me: skydiving, snowboarding, and improvisational theater.
+To rediscover myself I dove head-first into new things that scared me: skydiving, snowboarding, and improvisational theater.
 Moving my body in new ways helped me reconnect with my playful side and changed the way I see the world.
-The skills I practiced showed up in my professional life and I grew into a more self-aware, empathetic, adaptable leader.
+To my surprise, the skills I practiced in improv showed up in my professional life and helped me grow into a more self-aware, empathetic, adaptable leader.
 I learned to navigate chaos with confidence while having fun.

-My mission today is to bring play and experience-based learning to individuals and organizations to foster leadership, collaboration, and communication skills.
-(More about my process here).
-I also partner with a diverse group of smart, and inspirational people to deliver impactful programs for our clients.
+I founded Follow the Fear to bring play and experience-based learning to individuals and organizations to foster leadership, collaboration, and communication skills.
+I partner with a diverse group of smart, and inspirational people to deliver impactful programs for our clients.

 Lisa Pertoso empowers people to be strong creative leaders through her experiential learning company Follow the Fear.
 She designs and facilitates programs for people and organizations to explore leadership, embrace collaboration, and communicate more clearly.
 Past clients have included Google’s 30 Weeks, BMW/Mini, TBWA, Equinox, Con Edison, and the 92Y.

 In her 20 year career Lisa earned a Master’s degree in International Relations and enjoyed working and traveling in China, Australia, and Europe.
 Her past roles have included defending human rights for immigrants and women at several non-profits, and directing executive education at a creative business consultancy, which focused on human-centered organizational change and digital learning.